GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 it is easy to construct a classpath that splits packages.
 This is a problem even if individual classes do not overlap.
-For example, the google-cloud-vision Java API client places compiled protobufs in `com.google.api.grpc:proto-google-cloud-vision-v1` and hand written code in `com.google.api.grpc:google-cloud-vision-v1`.
+For example, the google-cloud-vision Java API client places protobufs in `com.google.api.grpc:proto-google-cloud-vision-v1` and gRPC stubs in `com.google.api.grpc:grpc-google-cloud-vision-v1`.
 Since both artifacts contain classes in the `com.google.cloud.vision.v1` package, these two artifacts cannot be used together after Java 8.